ksu-cs-textbooks/cis301/content/6-chapter/6_1-univRules.md

 }
 ```

-If we wish to introduce a for all statement, the pattern is:
+If we wish to introduce a for-all statement, the pattern is:

 - Open a subproof and introduce an arbitrary/fresh individual in the domain (in the example above, we used `a`).
 It MUST be a name that we have not used elsewhere in the proof.
 The idea is that your individual could have been anyone/anything in the domain.

 - When you introduce your individual, you do NOT include a justification on that line

-- If you have other for all statements available within the scope of the subproof, then it is often useful to use `∀e` to plug your fresh individual into them.
+- If you have other for-all statements available within the scope of the subproof, then it is often useful to use `∀e` to plug your fresh individual into them.
 After all, if those statements are true for ALL individuals, then they are also true for your fresh individual.

 - If you are trying to prove something of the form `∀ x P(x)`, then you need to reach `P(a)` by the end of the subproof.
-You need to show that your goal for all statement holds for your fresh individual.
+You need to show that your goal for-all statement holds for your fresh individual.
 In our case, we wished to prove `∀ z (isHealthy(z) ∧ isHappy(z))`, so we reached `isHealthy(a) ∧ isHappy(a)` by the end of the subproof.

-- After the subproof, you can use `∀i` to introduce a for all statement for your last claim in the subproof -- that since the individual could have been anyone, then the statement holds for ALL individuals.
+- After the subproof, you can use `∀i` to introduce a for-all statement for your last claim in the subproof -- that since the individual could have been anyone, then the proposition holds for ALL individuals.
 The `∀i` justification needs the line number of the subproof.

-- When you use `∀i`, it does not matter what variable you introduce into the for all statement.
+- When you use `∀i`, it does not matter what variable you introduce into the for-all statement.
 In the example above, we introduced `∀ z` -- but that was only to match the goal conclusion in the proof.
-We could have instead introduced `∀ x`, `∀ y`, `∀ people`, etc. We would use whatever variable we chose in the rest of that statement -- i.e., `∀ z (isHealthy(z) ∧ isHappy(z))`, or `∀ people (isHealthy(people) ∧ isHappy(people))`, etc.
+We could have instead introduced `∀ x`, `∀ y`, `∀ people`, etc. We would use whatever variable we chose in the rest of that proposition -- i.e., `∀ z (isHealthy(z) ∧ isHappy(z))`, or `∀ people (isHealthy(people) ∧ isHappy(people))`, etc.

 ## Examples